 - Our courses reflect the highest professional standards, underlined by approval from prestigious bodies like the College of Occupational Therapists, the Health and Care Professions Council, the World Federation of Occupational Therapists and the British Association of Hand Therapists

 - We prepare you for your future career through exciting and stimulating work placements.
 You’ll experience a range of environments in which occupational therapists work, which will help you decide where to focus your job search after graduation

 - Our students achieve great things.
 Several have written articles and have been featured in OT News and other publications linked to occupation and wellbeing.
-Kate Towart, a recent graduate, received the Staffordshire Learning Links Travel Awards from HRH, the Princess Royal at the 2016 College of Occupational Therapy annual awards ceremony.
-The award was granted to support the dissemination of findings from a paper focused on occupation at the end of life, and was co-authored by lecturer Angela Payne.
+Kate Towart, a recent graduate, received the Staffordshire Learning Links Travel Award from HRH, the Princess Royal at the 2016 College of Occupational Therapy annual awards ceremony.

 What our Occupational Therapy graduates do